Made in China FAQ

 Will you ever look at production in other countries?

 Yes – we’re exploring this right now!
 As we grow, so does our ability to influence how goods are made, including broader production line infrastructure.
 If we can take these next steps to influence industry, we can make our products the way we want to without sacrificing sustainable business practices and do this closer to the places we sell.
-This means getting products to you faster, reducing environmental impact and we hope, helping to stimulate domestic manufacturing.
-There’s lots of things to consider and the exciting part is that our options start to open up as our business gets bigger.
+This means getting products to you faster, reducing environmental impact, and we hope, helping to stimulate domestic manufacturing.
+There are lots of things to consider, and the exciting part is that our options will start to open up as our business gets bigger.

 But what about supporting local jobs in Australia, the UK, the US or Europe?

-The more product we sell, the more jobs we create.
-So thanks to our customers for getting us this far!
-We now directly employ a full time team of more than 200 people plus a freelance network spread across Australia, Asia, the US and Europe.
+The more products we sell, the more jobs we create.
+So, thanks to our customers for getting us this far!
+We now directly employ a full-time team of more than 200 people, plus a freelance network spread across Australia, Asia, the US, and Europe.
 Indirectly, we support and create a significant number of local jobs through our warehousing & shipping partners.
-Hundreds of staff are picking, packing and delivering Who Gives a Crap products to customers around Australia, UK and USA from our warehouses in Melbourne, Sydney, Brisbane, Adelaide, Perth, Hobart, Pennsylvania, California and Coventry.
+Hundreds of staff are picking, packing, and delivering Who Gives A Crap products to customers around Australia, UK and USA from our warehouses in Melbourne, Sydney, Brisbane, Adelaide, Perth, Hobart, Pennsylvania, California and Coventry.

 But isn’t working with China unethical?
 What about working conditions and fair pay?